alphabet28/alphabet28/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Atharv — an aspiring developer and cybersecurity analyst, currently diving into React.js and building accessible web applications.
-I'm actively working on Data Structures and Algorithms <br>through platforms like LeetCode and GeeksforGeeks, and <br>strengthening my cybersecurity skills with hands-on labs on <br>TryHackMe.
-I'm open to collaboration and always eager to learn. <br>Currently exploring and trying to contribute to open source projects <br>to grow through real-world code and community experiences.
+I'm actively working on Data Structures and Algorithms through platforms like LeetCode and GeeksforGeeks, and strengthening my cybersecurity skills with hands-on labs on TryHackMe.
+I'm open to collaboration and always eager to learn.
+Currently exploring and trying to contribute to open source projects to grow through real-world code and community experiences.

 ## 🌐 Socials: